Productivity Tools › Productivity Tips

 Essentially, self-advocacy consists of two major areas you need to master: KNOWING your worth and COMMUNICATING your worth.
 We’ll talk about the former in a bit, but let’s touch on the latter first.
 Communication is an essential part of self-advocacy (and is critical to success in business and in life overall).

-If you struggle in communicating your worth, rest assured that you are not alone.
+If you struggle to communicate your worth, rest assured that you are not alone.
 For many people, it is not a skill that comes naturally.
 However, there are many communication skills and methods that can help you improve your self-advocacy skills, including but not limited to:

-3. developing your listening skills and actively listening to others;
+Developing your listening skills and actively listening to others

-4. working on your body language to better engage your listeners;
+Working on your body language to better engage your listeners

-5. learning to sharpen and simplify your messages, and more.
+Learning to sharpen and simplify your messages, and more

 If you feel that the major part of your self-advocacy struggle comes from the fact that you’re not as proficient a communicator as you could be, consider investing an hour of your time in going through this brilliant lecture from Stanford Graduate School of Business.
 You will learn the ground rules for being comfortable in speaking up and driving your point across: